OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/index.md

 This user documentation is maintained in a repository that is separate from TSTool code in order to facilitate contributions by non-programmers.

-## Release Notes ##

-See the [release notes](appendix-release-notes/release-notes.md) section of this documentation for information about TSTool software changes.